tylunel/pvpumpingsystem/paper/paper.md

 and engineers, two practical examples are provided in order to help anyone to use pvpumpingsystem.

 Python is the programming language used in the software, and the code is structured within an object-oriented approach.
-Continuous integration services allow to check for lint in the code and to automatize the tests.
+Continuous integration services allow checking for lint in the code and to automatize the tests.
 Each class and function are documented with reference to the literature when applicable.
 Pvpumpingsystem is released under a GPL-v3 license.